 Secondly, as an employee or manager, you may efficiently manage resources by visualizing the activities and procedures that you must complete using a Gantt chart.
 You may arrange and split jobs based on the resources available.
 If done correctly, you can finish ongoing projects on schedule and within the budget allocated.

 3. Benchmark project progress and improve time management

 Thirdly, you may track project progress and improve time management.
 Aside from that, you may use a Gantt chart to track the progress of current projects.
-You may also measure and evaluate which strategies you need to adjust if your project is late.
+Additionally, utilizing predictive analytics software, you may also measure and evaluate which strategies you need to adjust if your project is late.
 Of course, having a clear timetable and setting the time allotment for each work will help you increase your time-management effectiveness.

 4. Increase workers’ sense of responsibility